DaleOrders/AWS-Study-Notes/README.md

 If the EBS volume is ever moved, the key is discarded.

 If a snapshot is made of an encrypted EBS volume, the same data encryption key is used for that snapshot.
-Anything made from this snapshot is also encrypted in the same way.
+Anything made from this snapshot also has the same encryption key.

 Every time you create a new EBS volume from scratch, it creates a new data encryption key.